Costa Rica Sea Turtle Conservation FAQs

 The Costa Rica Sea Turtle Conservation Project will typically have between 8 and 10 volunteers at a time with more during the summer months of June to August.
 These volunteers will come from various countries and a variety of backgrounds.
 Ages range with the majority aged between 18 and 30.
 The majority of volunteers are from the UK, United States, Canada and Europe.
 The majority of volunteers travel alone to the projects, although we also accommodate couples and groups.

-There are local internet cafes within a few kilometres of each project.
-If you sign up with a local mobile service provider you will be able to access the internet on any internet enabled phone.
-The Costa Rican cell phone provider, Kolbi, has service at all the project sites.
-If you would like to access the local Kolbi network we recommend bringing a 3G unlocked phone and purchasing a SIM card in-country.
+There is no access to WiFi or internet at the project.
+The Costa Rican cell phone provider, Kolbi, has service at the project site.
+If you would like to access the local Kolbi network we recommend bringing a 3G unlocked phone and purchasing a SIM card in-country before heading to the project.

 Yes of course, in fact we have a page all about how you can fund raise for your trip here.

 Three meals per day are prepared by the project staff and are based on a Costa Rican diet of beans and rice.
 Breakfast is generally Gallo Pinto, lunch and dinner consist of beans and rice with salad and a meat dish.
 Vegetarians and other dietary restrictions can be catered for.
-There are nearby stores where you can purchase snacks.
+As there are no stores nearby, you should purchase an additional snacks and food in San Jose prior to heading to the project.

 The currency in Costa Rica is the Costa Rican colón.
 ATMs are available throughout the country for all major credit cards.
 US dollars are widely accepted.
 There are also currency exchange shops so you can also carry US dollars.